 The main thing to keep in mind is the 'baby' in 'babyccino' when considering the criteria.
-There are two main factors which make a good babyccino for me.
+There are two main factors that make a good babyccino for me.
 First is a baby-friendly cup which could either be a paper, plastic, silicone or metal cup so if the cup is accidentally dropped there's no potential for it to break.
 Secondly, my preference is all froth based on the amount of spillage that can happen if the babyccino is knocked over.
-This is all based on giving to a toddler where their motor skills aren't quite fully developed but their will power and independence in wanting to do things by themselves is strong.
+This is all based on giving to a toddler where whose motor skills aren't quite fully developed but their willpower and independence in wanting to do things by themselves are strong.
 Baristas and cafe owners would learn a lot in 10 seconds if they sat down with a 2-year-old and gave them a babyccino — and hopefully learn what not to do.

-According to my point system, there's 3 cafes I've come across which have scored this highest rating.
-Flour Drum in Newtown (see pic above), Monté Restaurant in Leichhardt and Rell's Kitchen in Randwick.
+According to my point system, there are two cafes I've come across which have scored this highest rating.
+Flour Drum in Newtown and Monté Restaurant in Leichhardt.
 I hope they're still consistently serving up this level of babyccino.
 Many cafes come close to scoring the highest score but sometimes it's just the half froth instead of full froth or the pricing that brings them just short.

 The favourites will always be the ones that bring a smile to their face, and thus the parents, which is usually any babyccino that manages to create a smiley face on the froth or comes with sprinkles in one form or another.
 Chocolate freckles on the side will always be a winner as well being so well-loved and a marshmallow will always be appreciated — or a next-level multiple coloured heart-shaped marshmallows.